MikeSchulze/vscode-extension-gdunit3/README.md

-### GdUnit3 a Godot Unit Test Inspector for Visual Studio Code
+### GdUnit3 Explorer a Godot Unit Test Inspector for Visual Studio Code

 This extension provides an inspector to run and debug your GdUnit3 c# tests in VS Code.
 ![Screenshot](resources/vsc-extension.png)